hsanchezlandaverde/vgr-availability-svc/README.md

 ## ToDo

 - [ ] Write logs to file in order to troubleshoot.
+- [ ] Run flyway migrations with Docker.
 - [ ] Check out for **fastAPI** migration.